harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 description: "A lightweight CSS framework built using uses modern techniques and two popular methodologies, designed to help you hit the ground running."
 ---

-It’s not always easy to keep the CSS you write clear and consistent, particularly when you’re working on a variety of different projects.
-Things quickly get messy if you don’t stick with a one particular approach.
-Over time, those arbitrary updates you make become a nightmare to maintain.
+It’s not always easy to keep the CSS you write consistent, particularly when you’re working on a variety of different projects.
+Things tend to get messy when you jump between projects, making arbitrary updates without a clear approach.
+As your projects grow, so too does the complexity of their stylesheets and your CSS soon becomes a nightmare to maintain.

-The ultimate goal, I suppose, is to find a way to manage a growing number of projects, while keeping chaos to a minimum.
+The ultimate goal, I suppose, is to find a way to manage a growing number of projects somewhat systematically.
+All while keeping chaos to a minimum.

-One solution is to adopt a CSS methodology, something that will help you formalise the way you write the language with a solid, sensible approach.
+One solution I’ve found is to adopt a CSS methodology.
+Something that helps to formalise the way you write the language with a solid, sensible approach.
 A good CSS methodology will help improve the consistency of your code and make you more efficient at building and maintaining websites.

-While a CSS methodology is a great start, in reality, often you’ll find yourself needing a little bit more than just a guide that tells you how to structure and write your code.
-Most of the time, I find the best way to kick start my projects is with a methodology, plus a good bit of the CSS itself.
+But while a CSS methodology is a great start, in reality, you’ll often need a little more than just guidance on how to structure and write your code.
+Most of the time, I find the best way to kick start my projects is with a methodology, plus a good bit of the CSS itself, already in place and ready to build upon.

 [cu.css](https://cu.harrycresswell.com/) is a lightweight CSS framework I built with these things in mind.
 It uses modern CSS techniques and two popular methodologies and it’s designed to help you hit the ground running.